idaholab/moose/framework/doc/content/documentation/systems/Executioner/TimeIntegrator/ActuallyExplicitEuler.md

 ### `consistent`

 The `consistent` option builds a full ("consistent") "mass matrix" and uses it in a linear solve to get the update.
-This is done by calling `FEProblem::computeJacobianTag()` and specifying the `TIME` tag which includes all of the `TimeKernel` derived Kernels and `NodalBC` derived BoundaryConditions to compute $\mathbf{M}$.
-A residual computation is also completed for the `NONTIME` tag to use as the RHS creating the equation:
+This is done by calling `FEProblem::computeJacobianTag()` and specifying the `TIME` tag which includes all of the `TimeKernel` derived Kernels and `NodalBC` derived BoundaryConditions to compute $\mathbf{M}$:

+!listing framework/src/timeintegrators/ActuallyExplicitEuler.C line=computeJacobianTag

+A residual computation is also completed to use as the RHS ($R$):

+!listing framework/src/timeintegrators/ActuallyExplicitEuler.C line=computeResidual

+Creating the equation:

 \begin{equation}
 \mathbf{M} \delta u = -R